pinterest/PINFuture/README.md

 A Future is a wrapper for "a value that will eventually be ready to use".

-A Future is a state machine that usually begins in a the "Pending" state.
+A Future is a state machine that usually begins in a "Pending" state.
 "Pending" means that the final value of the Future is not yet known but is currently in-progress.
 The Future will eventually transition to either a "Fulfilled" state and contain a final value, or transition to a "Rejected" state and contain an error.
 "Fulfilled" and "Rejected" are terminal states for a Future.

 ![State diagram for a Future](https://cloud.githubusercontent.com/assets/1527302/21839743/3e2709a2-d78e-11e6-8044-9df62b662fd6.png "State diagram for a Future")